-Following is a summary of future minimum payments under operating leases that have initial or remaining non-cancellable lease terms at December 29, 2012 (amounts in thousands):
+Following is a summary of future minimum payments under operating leases that have initial or remaining non-cancellable lease terms at December 28, 2013 (amounts in thousands):

-Figure 1 Voca Operating
+Fiscal Year Operatin g

-Fiscal Year Leases
+riscal I cal Leases

-2013 \$ 1,463
+2014 \$ 1,590

-2014 1,305
+2015 1,546

-2015 1,244
+2016 600

-2016 303
+2017 435

-2017 165
+2018 335

-Thereafter 270
+Thereafter 100

-Total minimum lease payments 4,750
+Total minimum lease payments 4,606

-Future minimum rentals to be received under non-cancellable subleases (544)
+Future minimum rentals to be received under non-cancellable subleases (364 )

-Minimum lease payments net of amounts to be received under subleases \$ 4,206
+Minimum lease payments net of amounts to be received under subleases \$ 4,242

-Total rental expense, net of subtenant rents received, was approximately \$1,327,000 and \$1,395,000 for fiscal years 2012 and 2011, respectively, and was recorded in selling, general and administrative expenses.
-The Company recorded \$121,000 and \$136,000, respectively, in rental income from subtenants during fiscal years 2012 and 2011.
+Total rental expense, net of subtenant rents received, was approximately \$1,106,000 and \$1,327,000 for fiscal years 2013 and 2012, respectively, and was recorded in selling, general and administrative expenses.
+The Company recorded \$202,000 and \$121,000, respectively, in rental income from subtenants during fiscal years 2013 and 2012.
 Rents received from subtenants are recorded as an offset to rental expense.

-8. LETTERS OF CREDIT
+9. LETTERS OF CREDIT

 In connection with the leasing of office space, the Company provides security deposits in the form of two irrevocable letters of credit with financial institutions for the benefit of the respective landlords.
-As of December 29, 2012 and December 31, 2011, the required, total collateral amount was \$144,000 and \$141,000, respectively.
-The collateral deposited for these letters of credit is included in "Other Assets" on the Company's Consolidated Balance Sheets as of December 29, 2012 and December 31, 2011.
-No obligation has been recorded in connection with the letters of credit on the Company's Consolidated Balance Sheets as of December 29, 2012 and December 31, 2011.
+As of December 28, 2013 and December 29, 2012, the required, total collateral amount was \$102,000 and \$144,000, respectively.
+The collateral deposited for these letters of credit is included in "Other Noncurrent Assets" on the Company's Consolidated Balance Sheets as of December 28, 2013 and December 29, 2012.
+No obligation has been recorded in connection with the letters of credit on the Company's Consolidated Balance Sheets as of December 28, 2013 and December 29, 2012.

-9. COMMITMENTS AND CONTINGENCIES
+10. COMMITMENTS AND CONTINGENCIES

 On January 10, 2012, Richard P. Nespola, the Company's former chief executive officer, former chairman of the board and a former member of the Company's Board of Directors, filed an action, Richard P. Nespola v.
 The Management Network Group, Inc., against the Company with the American Arbitration Association.
-In the action, Mr. Nespola claims that the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.
-Further, Mr. Nespola claims the Company defamed him by publishing to the Board of Directors of the Company allegedly false reasons for terminating his employment for cause.
+In the action, Mr. Nespola claims, among other things, that the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.
 Mr. Nespola seeks in excess of \$1.6 million in damages plus attorneys' fees and costs.
-TMNG denies Mr. Nespola's allegations, does not believe the action has any merit, and intends to defend against it vigorously.
-The proceeding is at a preliminary stage and the Company is unable to reasonably estimate any possible loss or range of possible loss given the current status of the arbitration and given the inherent uncertainty in predicting any future judicial or arbitration decision or other resolution of the proceeding.